KBryan/EIP4337/README.md

 # EIP4337 C# Early Stages

 This C# program is an example implementation of Ethereum Improvement Proposal 4337 (EIP-4337).
-The program demonstrates how to interact with an Ethereum smart contract to perform various operations like signing messages, minting tokens, and sending JSON-RPC requests.
+The program demonstrates how to work with smart accounts in C#.
+Early stages.

+Todo: Add Smart Account Creation Script

 ## Dependencies